 The glut in high-end properties has had a knock-on effect in the more comparatively modest co-op resale market that has seen prices sink.
 This is the first time in 13 straight quarters that the median co-op price has dropped.
 Sellers are beginning to notice and are making substantial price cuts in a desperate bid to beat their competitors.
 The most significant discounts were downtown, south of 14th Street, where the median price fell 15% to $1,568,750 compared to the same quarter last year.
 Midtown had the second-biggest drop, with the median price falling by 10% to $1,217,500.

 While the market might be slow in Manhattan, it’s getting hot in the other boroughs.
 The Bronx, in particular, is going through a significant development boom that is seeing more and more market-rate properties go up for sale.
 Other of the five boroughs have even seen a price increase.
 In Queens, the median sales price rose to $600,000, a year-over-year increase of 4.6%.
 In Brooklyn, the median co-op sales price was $485,000.
 The feeling among many brokers is that if the price is right, it will sell in the first week.

 New Development PerksNew Development Perks

 The Townhouse and Brownstone Market is Opening UpThe Townhouse and Brownstone Market is Opening Up

 The third quarter this year was tough on Townhouses.
 In Northern Manhattan, the median sales price fell by 34.9% to $1,826,250, according to the Douglas Elliman Report.
 In Brooklyn, the median sales price for brownstones was $2,240,000, an 18.5% drop from the same quarter last year.
 Much of this fall in sales has been attributed to the recent changes to the mansion tax.
-It saw an increase in the one-time fee from 1% to 4.15% depending on the sales price.
+It saw an increase in the one-time fee from 1% to 4.15%, depending on the sales price.
 Just before it went into effect on July 1, there was a rush of buyers to close, lead to the fall in sales activity for the high-end market this quarter.